nuer228/Angular-Project/README.md

 ![alt text](https://i.imgur.com/AMrSQTj.jpg)

 For my READ I made a list of countries and put them into a table.
+You can UPDATE and DELETE from here.
 This is what it looks like:

 ![alt text](https://i.imgur.com/BGg6A2x.jpg)

-You can also insert a new country or edit a current one.
+You can also CREATE a new country or edit a current one.

 ![alt text](https://i.imgur.com/mSltVAM.png)
 ![alt text](https://i.imgur.com/xnqO3P7.jpg)